Dual approach for object tracking based on optical flow and swarm intelligence: Experimental Result and Analysis.

 For each of the above mentioned tracking algorithm , based on six attribute , True Detection(TD), False Detection(FD), Missed Detection(MD) are evaluated and presented in Table-2.

-In figure-(38), we show that the proposed Dual Tracking Algorithm(DTA) achieve superior performances in terms of Precision, Recall and F-measure in comparison with other state-of-art algorithms.

-In Table-3 we represent (average number of success) / (average number of failure) based on 6 attributes with respect to 5 tracking algorithms, where the overlap threshold value is 0.5.

-Here, we show that the proposed Dual Tracking Algorithm(DTA) outperforms other tracking algorithms in terms of average success rate and average number of failures which can be visualized as minimized error rate.

-\subsection{Experimental dataset-2(TLP dataset)\cite{cite65:moudgil2017long}}
+\subsection{Experimental dataset-2(TLP dataset)\cite{Mou17}}

 Recently, Moudgil et.al developed a new benchmark dataset which contain long duration video sequence which they name as \textit{"Track Long and Prosper"} \textbf{(TLP)}.
 This dataset contain 50 real world videos which is approximately 400 minutes nearly 676K frames.
 This dataset is important because most tracking algorithms work best in short sequences but drastically fail on long challenging video sequence.
 We perform experiment with our proposed dual tracking approach on 6 different dataset from this benchmark suite.
-This benchmark suite is available here: https://amoudgl.github.io/tlp/
+This benchmark suite is available here: \textit{https://amoudgl.github.io/tlp/}

 From the TLP dataset we pick up 6 video streams which have 5 attributes: Scale Variation(SV), Motion Blur(MB),Occlusion(OCC), Multiple Instances(MI),Out of view(OV).
 This 5 attributes are very challenging attributes as: OV indicates a situation where target fully out of the viewing window momentarily, similarly, MI indicates more than one objects with similar appearance as the target exist in the sequence and interact with it.
-This six video sequence with their attributes distributions are : Lion(SV, MB, OCC, MI), Badminton1(MB,OV,OCC,MI), Boat(SV,OV,MB), Carchase1\\(SV,OCC,MI,OV),Helicopter(SV), Jet5(SV,MB,OCC,OV).
-This 6 datasets contains other attributes as well.
+This six video sequence with their attributes distributions are :\\ 1.Lion(SV, MB, OCC, MI)\\ 2.Badminton1(MB,OV,OCC,MI)\\ 3.Boat(SV,OV,MB)\\ 4.Carchase1(SV,OCC,MI,OV)\\ 5.Helicopter(SV)\\ 6.Jet5(SV,MB,OCC,OV).\\ This 6 datasets contains other attributes as well.
 We mention those attributes which we consider for comparison with the proposed dual tracking algorithm.
+Figure-(46) shows tracking results on 6 challenging video streams consecutively.